Sling-Data/sibling-pds/README.md

     - [DevOps](#devops)

 ## Project Overview
 Sibling is a user-centric Personal Data Store (PDS) that collects, manages, and harnesses an individual's comprehensive data profile—integrating volunteered, behavioral, and external data.
-It empowers users to train AI assistants (e.g., Grok, ChatGPT, Gemini) for personalized support, prioritizing user autonomy, transparency, and security.
+It empowers users to train AI assistants (e.g., Grok, ChatGPT, Gemini) for personalized support, prioritizing data sovereignty user autonomy, transparency, and security.

 ### Mission
 Enable individuals to own their data, refine it, and unlock tailored AI assistance.